jonathantemplin/CCSSO-June2017/index.md

 ## Most Operational Multidimensional Models

 >- Most large-scale summative testing programs are multidimensional...
->  - but multidimensional by a series of unidimensional tests
+>  - Multidimensional by a series of unidimensional tests
 >- Separate assessment of multiple dimensions
 >  - Example: Assessment of ELA separate from Mathematics
 >- Even testing programs claiming new multidimensional models estimate each dimension separately